SocialFinanceDigitalLabs/liia-tools-pipeline/docs/pipeline_creation.md

 ```
 * Details of the different available values can be found in the PipelineConfig class in the [__config.py](/liiatools/common/data/__config.py) file.
 * Details of the different possible enrich and degrade functions can be found in the [_transform_functions.py](/liiatools/common/_transform_functions.py) file.
+* The retention columns should align with the columns created for year and LA in the table_list section of this pipeline.json file.

 ## 4. Create the new_pipeline/spec/_\_init__.py file which will load the schema and the pipeline